Frequently Asked Questions

 Each student’s situation is unique and may depend on their age and circumstances.
 For example, some of our students are in foster care or group homes, and others are “couch-hopping” (staying at a different house or apartment every few days).
 To continually meet the housing needs of our program participants, YOTO partners with other local nonprofits whose primary mission is to provide safe housing options to youth in this community.

-The reasons vary – from DCS removal to physical abuse to parental death or deportation – but the one thing that all students have in common is that they have found themselves homeless through no fault of their own.
-To learn more about reasons for homelessness, visit our Reports page and view our community reports with data from the past 6 years.
-You may also check out some of the Student Stories that our program participants allow us to share.n application.
+The reasons vary – from DCS removal to physical abuse to parental death or deportation – but the one thing that all students have in common is that they have found themselves experiencing homelessness through no choice of their own.
+To learn more about reasons for homelessness, visit our About Us page and view our community reports with data from the past 6 years.
+You may also check out some of the Student Stories that our program participants allow us to share.

 Youth enrolled in grades 6-12 are eligible for the YOTO program.
 However, the age cap to earn necessary credits for a diploma in the state of Arizona is 21 years old.
 Students older than 21 are referred to partners that provide GED support and services.